gjbex/HPC-intro/README.md

    to what is usually illustrated on a whiteboard during one-on-one introduction sessions.
 It contains slides that are specific to the KU Leuven/UHasselt VSC infrastructure.
+1. `bash_command_glossary.md`: a glossary of common bash commands and their equivalents in the VSC environment.
+It is not exhaustive, but it contains the most common commands that are used during the training sessions.
 1. `examples`: jobscripts to run command tasks on an HPC system.
 1. [License](LICENSE): license information for the material in this repository.
 1. [Contributing](CONTRIBUTING.md): information on how to contribute to this